 Your mom should be taking your boundaries seriously and doing everything she can to respect them.
 If your mom is disrespecting your boundaries, she's ultimately disrespecting you.
 Expecting your mom to respect your boundaries isn't being "demanding."
 Or "overly sensitive."
 Or "asking too much."
 It's standing firm in your worth, which is exactly what you should be doing.

-Sign #4: Your Mom Gaslights You
+Sign #4: Your mom gaslights you

-Gaslighting is a form of manipulation that checks all the boxes for emotional abuse.
-And like you already know if you’ve been part of our community for any amount of time, emotional abuse is not a “lesser” form of abuse.
+Gaslighting is a form of emotional manipulation that checks all the boxes for emotional abuse.
+And as you already know if you’ve been part of our community for any amount of time, emotional abuse is not a “lesser” form of abuse.
 It’s actually just as problematic as any other kind of abuse.
 Abuse doesn't need to leave a bruise or cause a visible scar to be abuse.
 Abuse is abuse.
 If your mom is gaslighting you, you need to take that seriously.
 Robin Stern says it so well when she says, "Targets of gaslighting are manipulated into turning against their cognition, their emotions, and who they fundamentally are as people."

 "That never happened."